hed-standard/hed-specification/docs/source/03_HED_formats.md

 In this case each row in the file represents a time at which something happened.

 Another common HED-annotated tabular file represents experiment participants.
-In this case each row in the file represents a participant and the columns provide characteristics or other information about the participant identified in that row.
+In this case each row in the file represents a participant, and the columns provide characteristics or other information about the participant identified in that row.

 In any case, the general strategy for validation or other processing is: